captainzero93/extract-unet-safetensor/README.md

 ## Notes

-- The script automatically uses CUDA if available, which can significantly speed up the process for large models.
+- The script automatically uses CUDA if available and PyTorch is installed, which can significantly speed up the process for large models.
 - If you prefer to use CPU even when CUDA is available, use the `--use_cpu` flag.
+- If PyTorch is not installed or CUDA is not available, the script will automatically use CPU processing.
 - Ensure you have sufficient disk space to save both output files.
 - Processing large models may take some time, depending on your system's performance and whether CUDA is used.